mashashaitz/Russian-Derinet/code/README.markdown

-there are two programes written in Python 3.8:
+The programmes are written in jupyter notebooks, Python 3.8.2.

-LogReg + DecTree.ipynb is for creating the dataset and to_uder_NX.ipynb serves for harmonization of data
+There are two programmes:

+1) "LogReg + DecTree.ipynb" creates the dataset of most eligible parent-children word pairs, using Logistic Regression and Decision Trees classifiers.

+2) "to_uder_NX.ipynb" cleans the data from the least , harmonization of data